senzing-garage/knowledge-base/HOWTO/deprecate-a-github-repository.md

-# Deprecate a GitHub repository
+# How to deprecate a GitHub repository

 ## Steps